ENUSEC/PubQuiz/questions.md

 # ENUSEC and the Quiz Knight
 ![enter image description here](https://cdn.discordapp.com/attachments/253573323479449600/531850029867204608/unknown.png)

-ENUSEC's first social of 2019 will be a pub quiz at SOME PUB dubbed ENUSEC and the Quiz Knight!
+ENUSEC's first social of 2019 will be a pub quiz at ye old Golf Tavern dubbed ENUSEC and the Quiz Knight!

 The quiz will consist of